This recipe for delicious French Lentils with Dijon Vinaigrette is easy to make, and makes the perfect side dish!

 - 2 bay leaves

-- 2 TB sherry vinegar (or substitute red wine vinegar)
+- 2 tablespoons sherry vinegar (or substitute red wine vinegar)

-Add onion, carrots, and celery, and sauté 4-5 minutes.
+- Add onion, carrots, celery and salt, and cook 4-5 minutes until veggies soften.
 Add garlic and sauté 1-2 more minutes.

-While lentils are cooking, mix all vinaigrette ingredients together, and salt to taste.
+- While lentils are cooking, whisk all vinaigrette ingredients together, and salt to taste.